DOCS <GO>

 On Kalshi's crypto markets, contracts range from 15 minutes to one full year.
 The most actively traded are 15-minute and hourly contracts — making them ideal for active traders who want quick resolution.
 Weekly and daily contracts are popular for traders with a macro view on where crypto is heading over the next few days.

-Binary Options vs. Traditional Crypto Trading
+Event Contracts vs. Traditional Crypto Trading

 Max loss 100% of position Unlimited (with leverage) Fixed — what you paid